catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 Build interfaces to convert the following data streams to NWB format:

-- Convert ABF format:
+- Convert ABF format: I have not found .abf data
-- Convert Bruker optical sensor recordings with appropriate metadata
+- Convert Bruker optical sensor recordings with appropriate metadata.
 - Convert electrophysiological data acquired with the Bruker system
-- Build an interface for manual segmentation data in Surmeier lab format
+- Build an interface for manual segmentation data in Surmeier lab format.
-- Integrate behavioral annotations from Surmeier lab custom format
+- Integrate behavioral annotations from Surmeier lab custom format.
+Is this AIM scoring?
-- Include behavioral video recordings
+- Include behavioral video recordings.
+Are those
-- Include electrical stimulation signals and metadata
+- Include electrical stimulation signals and metadata.
+I think this is on figure 5

 Each conversion will utilize compression for efficient storage and implement chunking strategies to optimize for cloud storage.
 Detailed documentation will be provided for the installation and usage of the conversion software, including scripts to handle data from various protocols:
 1. Ex-vivo brain slices with optogenetics: combine ABF recordings with optogenetic stimulus information.